halibobo/OneAppp/README.md

 # OneAppp
-ReactNative Weex H5 in one app
+ReactNative Weex Flutter H5 in one app